GC-public-projects/AuthuiFirestoreDemo/README.md

 - fetchUserData(userId: String) : this function returns an UserData object.
 Later in the project, we will prove when the rules will be created, the data that belongs an user is only available for him.
 If the exception "permission denied" from Firestore is not handled the app crashes when we want to access Userdata that doesn't belong the authenticated user.
 So when the exception is triggered, as we don't use the null aproach return, an Userdata object will be returned with the error content as "nickname" and 0 as "age".

 - fetchUserDataWithListener(userId: String) : this function return a flow that contains an UserData object.
-Usefull to see in ral time the changes done.
+Usefull to see in real time the changes done.
-No exception permission denied" 'permission denied" needed here because this function will be called only by the authenticated users to fetch their own data.
+No exception "permission denied" needed here because this function will be called only by the authenticated users to fetch their own data.

 #### Class content